Gabriel Alves de Faria

 Chair Of The Board of Advisors, Netherlands

-Marcel Musters is Not Only Voices’ Chair of the Board of Advisors.
+Marcel Musters is Not Only Voices’ co-founder and the Chair of the Board of Advisors.
 He co-produced the organization’s pilot project in Southeast Asia with Gabriel, and contributed additional cinematography during shooting.
 Marcel is a Dutch actor, a graduate of the Amsterdam School of Drama, and co-founder of renowned theatre group “mugmetdegoudentand” (since 1985).
 He is best known for his roles in Dutch movies and TV series including The Preacher (2004), Black Book (2006), Stages (2007), De bende van Oss (2011), Penoza (2012-2015) and Zwarte Tulp (2015).
 For his interpretation of Max in Deer Park, he was awarded Best Actor of 2000 (Dutch Golden Globes).
 Before becoming an artist, Marcel worked as a psychiatric nurse for five years.

 Cinematographer and editor, Vietnam